 4. Aim to choose foods that provide more of these nutrients: Fibre, vitamin A, vitamin C, iron, calcium

-5. Look for foods that have less of these nutrients: Fat, saturated fat, trans fat, sodium, cholesterol
+5. Look for foods that have less of these nutrients: Fat, saturated fat, trans fat, sodium, cholesterol, and added sugars.

 Tips for particular ingredients